Best Wool and Synthetic Ski Socks of 2024/25

 The Outer Limits socks are woven with 56% nylon, 41% merino wool, and a bit of spandex (42% merino wool, 54% nylon, and 4% Lycra Spandex for the men’s versions).
 This blend gets the best of both the synthetic and merino wool worlds — offering excellent wicking ability while still fending off odors and staying warm when damp.

-We call the OTC Lightweight a light-medium cushion.
-These socks are lighter than the Smartwool Ski Full Cushion (review above) but have more cushion than the Ski Zero Cushion (review above).
+We call the Outer Limits a light-medium cushion.
+The cushioning feels fairly similar to our winner, the Smartwool Ski Targeted Cushion, (review above) but has more cushion than the Ski Zero Cushion (review above).
 They fit over the calf without covering the knee and are on the slim-fitting side around the calf.

 Light padding in the toe and heel provide a touch of comfort without adding any unwanted bulk or bunching.
-The snug fit matched with the comfortable fabric gives the Darn Tough OTC Lightweight socks a barely-there feel.
+The snug fit matched with the comfortable fabric gives the Outer Limits socks a barely-there feel.

 Our tester’s feet stayed warm on single-digit dawn patrols without excess sweating or overheating on the uphill, even when the sun came out and temperatures rose.
 If you’re looking for a sock that wicks well and stays warm on high-output days in the backcountry, the Darn Tough OTC Lightweight will keep your feet happy.